MicrosoftDocs/sql-docs/docs/integration-services/data-flow/teradata-connector.md

 ### Rev. 233

 **Bugfixes**
-- In a newly created Teradata Connection Manager, some required connection string properties like `DRIVER` are not populated by default.
+- In a newly created Teradata Connection Manager, some required connection string properties like `DRIVER` aren't populated by default.

 ### Rev. 225